Medestin/questions/README.txt

 Task 1.4 - Palindrome Permutation: Given a string, write a function to check if it is a permutation of a palindrome.
             A palindrome is a word or phrase that is the same forwards and backwards.
 A permutation is a rea rrangement of letters.
 The palindrome does not need to be limited to just dictionary words.
+Task 1.5 - One Away: There are three types of edits that can be performed on strings: insert a character,
+            remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.